Apache - Install SSL Certificate

 Step 5: Troubleshooting

-If your certificate does not display correctly in a browser, verify that the Web server is sending the full chain of certificates to the browser, using the following command, replacing www.kinamo.be with your own domain name:
+If your certificate doesn't display correctly in a browser, check if all certificates are being sent correctly to a browser with the following command, replacing www.kinamo.be with your own domain name:

 openssl s_client -connect www.kinamo.be:443